curityio/kubernetes-logaggregation-elasticsearch/README.md

 ## 4. Deploy Elastic Stack Components

-If you use the example deployments referenced at the top of this page, run the following script to extend the system.\
+If you use the example deploymenta, run the following script to deploy log aggregation components.\
-Alternatively, adapt the scripting to match your own cluster.
+Alternatively, adapt the scripting to match your own deployments.

 ```bash
 ./deploy-elastic-stack.sh
 ```

-The script adds a demo deployment of Elasticsearch, Kibana and Filebeat to the Kubernetes cluster:
-An external URL for Kibana runs at `https://logs.testcluster.example`.\
+The script runs a demo deployment of Elasticsearch, Kibana and Filebeat, then exposes Kibana at `https://logs.testcluster.example`.\
-To make the URL resolvable, get the API gateway's external IP address:
+To make the URL resolvable, get the API gateway's external IP address.

 ```bash
 kubectl get svc -n apigateway